Today much is said about ventilation, not because it’s a new phenomena, but because homes, and buildings in general are sealed much tighter.

 Using natural ventilation is how this exchange is implemented, without artificial ‘switched on’ means such as fans for either ingress or egress although it can be argued that this manner may be essential to apartment buildings.

 Architects and designers employ natural ventilation techniques and building processes that essentially enable a house to aspirate, to breathe, to ventilate, using products and incorporating them into the overall composition suitable to this end.

 The unfortunate thing is that when budget constraints arise the first things to be discarded are the pro active items, and very often at the request of the client, and not the architect or designer.

 It’s the simple things that have the biggest impact and one of the simplest is the ceiling vent or register.

 Much is said about eating the right foods, keeping fit, weight down, less preservatives and organic produce…..very little, if any, is said about air quality in the home.

 Added to this is the mind set of those who believe one product is the same as any other that shares the same word description despite the obvious difference in the design and materials used.
 When they insist on accepting the misconception because of cost and then claim deception when discovering the detrimental aspects of their choice.

 The overall reality is this, there will be fewer trades people able to repair or service products in the future particularly if those products are made to a price and are short term.

-The cost of good trades people will be high and ever increasing so keep your reliance on them to a minimum by using well made products suited to the circumstance.
+The cost of employing good and experienced trades people will be high and ever increasing so keep your reliance on them to a minimum by using well made products suited to the circumstance.

-The future cost of replacement will continue to rise, and the chances of repairing of the product being non existent particularly if the product is not designed to be repaired.
+The future cost of replacement will continue to rise, and the chances of repairing of the product being non existent particularly if the product cannot be repaired.